 Use our easy peasy guide to how to make paper mache from flour – inexpensive, environmentally friendly and quick!

-DIY Pirate Ship How To – Materials:
+DIY Pirate Ship How To – Supplies needed in this tutorial:

 - Cardboard (I used a mid sized delivery box),